corda/quickstart/qs-swisspost/README.md

 # CorDapp Template - Java

-Welcome to the Java CorDapp template.
+Welcome to the Quickstart template.
 The CorDapp template is a stubbed-out CorDapp that you can use to bootstrap your own CorDapps.

 **This is the Java version of the CorDapp template.
 The Kotlin equivalent is